 - We plan to get this mortgage off our back.

 These are S.M.A.R.T goals.

-- I will pay off 50% of my credit card balance in 6 months.
+- Paying off 50% of your credit card balance in 6 months.

-- We will create a plan to pay down an additional $300 on our mortgage each quarter.
+- Planning to pay down an additional $300 on your mortgage each quarter.

 3. Share with Others